litestar-org/polyfactory/CONTRIBUTING.rst

 +++++++++++++++++++++++++

 We welcome contributions that enhance / improve the appearance and usability of the docs.
-We use a custom theme that inherits the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_, which comes with a lot of options out of the box.
+We use a custom theme that inherits the `Shibuya theme <https://shibuya.lepture.com/>`_, which comes with a lot of options out of the box.
 If you wish to contribute to the docs style / setup, or static site generation, you should consult the theme docs as a first step.

 Running the docs locally
 ++++++++++++++++++++++++